sethi-bhumika/book-cover-recognition/README.md

 The information extraction works in two major components: OCR(optical character recognition using EasyOCR library(https://github.com/JaidedAI/EasyOCR)) and NER(named entity recognition using NLP library spaCy(https://spacy.io/)).

-Through OCR, resuts are obtained in the form of bounding boxes containing text strings.
+Through OCR, results are obtained in the form of bounding boxes containing text strings.
 This is passed to the information extractor, which uses the following heuristics to recognise fields:

 - Title: This is selected as the text contained in the bounding box of the largest area and containing fewer than 100 characters.
 Note that the character limit assumption is necessary as boxes containing summary paragraphs etc. might have a larger area in combined images.